Saliva (band): Under Your Skin and departure of Josey Scott (2010–2011)

-Bobby Amaru, In It to Win It and Rise Up (2012–2015)
+Bobby Amaru, In It to Win It, Rise Up and departure of Dave Novotny (2012–2015)

 In early January 2012 it was announced that Bobby Amaru has joined Saliva as the new vocalist.
 According to Wayne, "he is a 28-year-old singer, songwriter, producer from Jacksonville, Florida who has a GREAT voice and will not only bring some fresh blood into the band but; will also put a new spin on the Saliva sound."
 Amaru was the frontman of his solo band Amaru, as well as the drummer for Burn Season.

 On February 10, 2012, Saliva released a brand new single named "All Around the World" and said to write a brand new album straight after the tour.
 In addition to "All Around the World", the band has been performing another new song titled "One More Night" on their current tour with 12 Stones and Royal Bliss.

 On November 30, 2012, it was announced that the band had just signed a new record deal with Rumbum Records and that after they have finished their current tour, the band will return home to finish writing the new album and begin recording in January for a release date some time in the spring.

-On February 5, 2013, Saliva began recording a new album which would later be named "In It to Win It".
-"In It to Win It" was to be the band's eighth record (1st with RumBum Records) with producer Bobby Huff, and executive producer Luis Bacardi.
+On February 5, 2013, Saliva began recording a new album which would later be named In It to Win It.
+In It to Win It was to be the band's eighth record (1st with RumBum Records) with producer Bobby Huff, and executive producer Luis Bacardi.
 Bobby Huff co-wrote Saliva's single "Badass" and has worked with artists such as Meat Loaf, 3 Doors Down and Cavo.

-On April 30, 2013, the band released its first single from the new album, the aggressively anthemic title track "In It To Win It," which is now available on iTunes.
-On September 3, 2013, the band released an album "In It to Win It".
-In August 2013 Wayne Swinny announced that rhythm guitarist Jonathan Montoya had left the band after 6 years.
+On April 30, 2013, the band released its first single from the new album, title track "In It To Win It".
+On September 3, 2013, the band released the album In It to Win It.
 On January 22, 2014, a new single "Rise Up" was announced.
-It was also revealed that "In It to Win It" was an early limited time fan only sneak peek and the band is going to release the new record titled "Rise Up" with the same songs re-arranged.
+It was also revealed that In It to Win It had a limited release, and the band planned to release the new record titled Rise Up.
+Rise Up was ultimately released with three of In It to Win It's songs removed.
+On June 4, 2014, Swinny announced that rhythm guitarist Jonathan Montoya had returned the band after almost four years.

+In February 2015, bassist Dave Novotny left the band and was replaced by former Shinedown bassist Brad Stewart.